docker/docs/contribute/style/formatting.md

 ## Headings and subheadings

-Readers pay fractionally more attention to headings, bulleted lists and links, so it's important to ensure the first two to three words in those items "front load" information as much as possible.
+Readers pay fractionally more attention to headings, bulleted lists, and links, so it's important to ensure the first two to three words in those items "front load" information as much as possible.

 ### Best practice:

 - Headings and subheadings should let the reader know what they will find on the page.
 - They should describe succinctly and accurately what the content is about.
 - Headings should be short (no more than eight words), to the point and written in plain, active language.
-- You should avoid puns, teasers and cultural references.
+- You should avoid puns, teasers, and cultural references.
 - Skip leading articles (a, the, etc.)

 ## Page title